gauravkdesai/SimpleJsonStore/README.md

 # SimpleJsonStore

-This project is deploys a Servlet to asynchronously store and retrieve any given JSON object with at least one attribute "id".
+This project demonstrates how to use a Servlet to asynchronously store and retrieve any given JSON object.
 At front end it is vanilla Servlet and at the backend it is MongoDB.
-I have not used any REST APIs.
+I have not used any REST APIs to create web services.

 ## Asynchronous request/response
-To achieve asynchronous end to end pipeline I used
+To achieve asynchronous end to end request response pipeline I used
 1. A Blocking Queue executor to store parallel request tasks.
 I stored this executor in context so that it is available to all the request threads.
 2. Asynchronous context to pass on request and response object when blocking queue picks up our request tasks and wants to write response back.
 3. MongoDB async drivers to give us callback when DB tasks is complete

 ## Jetty Server
 This application can be run directly on Jetty server.
 Necessary pom entries have been made.
-Please rever to "How to execute" section for details
+Please refer to "How to execute" section for details

 ## How to execute
-Execute maven goal jetty:run to build and deploy the SimpleJsonStore webapp to Jetty
+Execute maven goal jetty:run to build and deploy the SimpleJsonStore webapp to Jetty By default jetty runs on port 8080 on localhost

 ## How to Use
-The app supports two types of calls.
-One is to search records and second is to save records.
+The app supports two types of web urls.
+One to search records and second to save records.

 ### Search records
 To retrieve one or more JSON object already stored in MongoDB with id=123 use below GET web url